-A cluster headache begins with a sudden, severe (but not throbbing), one-sided pain felt around the eye.
-The headache can last from fifteen minutes to three hours.
+A cluster headache begins with a sudden, severe (but not throbbing), one-sided pain around the eye.
+The headache can last from 15 minutes to 3 hours.
 During the headache, tearing of the eyes, eye reddening, nausea, nasal congestion, facial sweating, contraction of pupil, drooping of upper eyelid, and swelling of the eyelid may occur.
-Unlike a migraine sufferer who wants to lie quietly, a person will move around in pain.
+Unlike a migraine sufferer who wants to lie quietly, a person with a cluster headache will move around in pain.
 Cluster headaches occur one or more times at night for a period of time (called a cluster), and then abruptly stop.
-The abrupt cessation usually lasts from months to years, although for some people the cessation can be a little as two weeks.
+The abrupt cessation usually lasts from months to years, although for some people the cessation can be a little as 2 weeks.
 Cluster headache comes in two forms: chronic cluster headache and episodic cluster headache.
 Cluster headaches are considered episodic if attacks have occurred for six months or less and chronic if attacks have lasted more than six months.
 The episodic cluster headache is associated with REM sleep, whereas the chronic cluster headache is not.

 CHRONIC PAROXYSMAL HEMICRANIA (CHP)